kitarp29/kube-ez/README.md

   ## <u>**Contributors Guide**</u> 🥰

-  Thanks for considering contributing to the project.
+ Thanks for considering to contribute to the project.
 If you have any questions, please feel free to contact me at [Twiiter](https://twitter.com/kitarp29).
-  The Contributors Guide is available [Here](https://github.com/kitarp29/k8s-api/main/CONTRIBUTING.md) 📖
+  The Contributors Guide is available [Here](https://github.com/kitarp29/k8s-api/blob/main/CONTRIBUTING.md) 📖

   <hr>